benjaminpfleghaar/talea/README.md

 # Talea

-This app project is the result of a five-day hackathon focused on 'Learning'.
-The goal was to develop an idea and build a working prototype, with no restrictions on the choice of technology or platform.
+This app project is the result of a five-day hackathon on the topic of "learning".
+The aim was to develop an idea and build a working prototype, with no restrictions on the choice of technology or platform.

 ## Table of Contents